ScriptRaccoon/portfolio-website/src/data/projects/chess-multiplayer-svelte.md

 The application uses a separately hosted express server with socket.io for the whole game logic and communication between the players.
 This guarantees that players cannot cheat.

-Back in 2020 I already made a much more basic [Single-player Chess program](/projects/chess-program).
+I also made a [single-player version](https://github.com/ScriptRaccoon/chessvelte-singleplayer) with Svelte.
+Back in 2020 I already made a [much more basic chess program](https://github.com/ScriptRaccoon/chess-singleplayer) with Vanilla JS.